LCuretti/Ameritrade-Interface/README.md

     Full Automated where account info will be stored for future authentication or Full Manual where you have to authenticate each 30 min.

+    New feature: Handle config file as an object.

 TDAPI.py [Based on areed1192](https://github.com/areed1192/td-ameritrade-python-api):

     Handle all API requests.
 GET, POST,PUT, PATCH.